bibekanandadatta/JHU-Dissertation-Template/README.md

 - Similarly, for unnumbered sections, subsections, and subsubsections that you would like to add to the table of contents, use `\sect`, `\subsect`, and `\subsubsect` commands, respectively.
 If you do not any of these environments to be added to the table of contents, then you can use standard * environments; such as `\section*{}`, etc.

-- Currently, **three** numbered environments `\section{}`, `\subsection{}`, and `\subsubsection{}` are activated throughout the document and available in the table of contents.
-You can decrease or increase this by tweaking variables: `\NoSectionLevel` and `\NoTocLevel`.
-For such a complicated and long document, it is perhaps not a good idea to have more than three levels of headings in the main text section.
+- Currently, **three** numbered *paragraph environments*, `\section{}`, `\subsection{}`, and `\subsubsection{}`, are available throughout the document and shown in the TOC.
+You can decrease or increase this by tweaking variables, `\NoSectionLevel` and `\NoTocLevel`.
+  - For such a complicated and long document, it is perhaps not a good idea to have more than three levels of paragraphs in the main text section.
+  - LaTeX report class offers `\paragraph` and `\subparagraph` levels as 4th and 5th level.
+In case you would like to include those in your document, you will have to configure the styles for them and their appearance in the TOC.

 - To override the default spacing from the `parskip` package around the headings of different environments, the `titlesec` package can be used.
-To customize it, you can add the following command in the preamble (use pt as the units).
+To customize it, add the following command in the preamble (use pt as the units).
 You may have to do a bit of *trial and error* to find consistent spacing.
   ``` latex
   \titlespacing*{<environment-name>}{<space-left>}{<space-before>}{<space-after>}
   ```

 - Header and footer options in the document are managed using the `\fancyhdr` package.
 Currently, the header prints the chapter label and the chapter title on the left side.
 If the chapter name is too long, you may have to customize the header spacing in the geometry settings options to accommodate that.
 Tweak the variable `\HeaderHeight` for this.
-The current value is set to `18 pt` which is good for single-line chapter titles.
+The current value is set to `30 pt` which can accommodate double-line headers.
-  - If you have a longer thesis title that is spanned over multiple header lines, consider changing the `\HeaderHeight` to `30 pt` (for double lines) or `42 pt` (for triple lines), i.e., add an extra `12 pt` to the default value for each new line.
+  - If you have even longer consider changing the `\HeaderHeight` from `30 pt` (for double lines) to `42 pt` (for triple lines).
   - You can also consider making the font size smaller for the headers.
   - Alternatively, you can consider including a shorter chapter title which will be printed as the header by starting the chapter environment as follows:
     ``` latex